William T. Powers (industrialist): Career

+Pioneering of Hydropower

 In 1880 he caused the organizing of an electric lighting plant and company to Grand Rapids, Michigan, the first city lighting by electricity in Michigan.
 The works were operated chiefly by water power.
 The first industrial use of hydropower in the United States to generate electricity occurred in 1880, when 16 brush-arc lamps were powered using a water turbine at the Wolverine Chair and Furniture Factory; operated by William H. Powers, his son.
 In 1885, William T. Powers & Son purchased and moved their operation to the Michigan Iron Works.
 He served as president of the Electric Light and Power Company for many years, later known as Consumers Electric Light and Power, which has become a part of Consumers Energy.

-Indomitable and persistent industry and energy have marked the career of Mr. Powers in Grand Rapids; and besides his successful enterprises at home he was actively and prosperously engaged in the development of valuable properties in and near Spearfish, South Dakota in the Black Hills region, where he had a water power of some 300 to 400 horse power, some manufacturing buildings, and about 400 acres of land.
+Besides Powers' enterprises in Grand Rapids, he was engaged in the development of properties in and near Spearfish, South Dakota in the Black Hills region, where he had a water power of some 300 to 400 horse power, some manufacturing buildings, and about 400 acres of land.
 While in Spearfish he had a saw mill, furniture factory, door and sash company, plaster mine, and mercantile store.

+Politics

 He exhibited great interest in the material growth and advancement of Grand Rapids.
 He was chosen City Treasurer in 1853 and again in 1854, serving two terms.
 In 1857, he was elected Mayor and served one term, during which he started and gave a lasting impetus to the system of street improvements that has been so prominent a factor in city development and progress.

 Powers was a member of the Democratic Party.